data-preservation-programs/slingshot/.github/ISSUE_TEMPLATE/slingshot-v3-dataset-request.md

 ---
-name: Request to add a dataset for Slingshot v3
+name: Slingshot v3 - Request to add a dataset
-about: Feel free to make a dataset request for Slingshot
+about: Feel free to make a dataset request for Slingshot 3
-title: "[dataset request] Enter your dataset name here"
+title: "[v3] Dataset request - Enter your dataset name here"
-labels: dataset-request
+labels: dataset-request, v3
 assignees: dkkapur

 ---